 # Usage

-Charts.css visualize data by applying CSS classes on HTML tags.
+Charts.css visualizes data by applying CSS classes on HTML tags.
 The data is structured using semantic HTML tags and styled using CSS classes which change the visual representation displayed to the end user.

 <table>